Home » English » Pronouns, Types, Rules & Examples

 Reciprocal Pronoun

-Each and one really belong to the subject, Other and another are objects, but Each other and one another have become compound pronouns, (and are called reciprocal pronouns) and are rarely separated even by a preposition)
+Each and one really belongs to the subject, Other and another are objects, but Each other and one another have become compound pronouns, (and are called reciprocal pronouns) and are rarely separated even by a preposition)

 Examples:

-• The brothers quarrelled with each other.
+• The brothers quarreled with each other.

 • They all gave evidence against one another.